fscek/moj-zet-app-guide/README.md

 - Enforce stricter checks on vehicle data vs. user location.
 - Change the app to reject external codes.

 As a daily user of the app, I'll monitor its behaviour and update this guide accordingly.
-If you notice that the app starts enforcing vehicle-number matching, please open an issue.
+If you notice that the app starts enforcing vehicle-number matching, please open [an issue](https://github.com/fscek/moj-zet-app-guide/issues).

 ---

-## Honorary Mentions
+## Additional Resources

 ### ZetLoc